Joanna Howe

-Joanna Howe (born 28 March 1973) is an Australian activist and professor at the University of Adelaide.
-An expert in temporary labour migration and an Oxford graduate, Howe is most notable for her campaigning and advocacy against abortion, including supporting legislative proposals in South Australia by Ben Hood and Sarah Game to restrict late-term abortions.
+Joanna Howe (born 28 March 1983) is an Australian anti-abortion activist and professor of law at Adelaide University.
+An expert in temporary labour migration and an Oxford graduate, Howe is most notable for her campaigning and advocacy against abortion, including supporting legislative proposals in South Australia by Ben Hood and Sarah Game to restrict late-term abortions, in 2024 and 2025 respectively.
+Both proposals failed to pass the Parliament of South Australia.